markusmoenig/Eldiron/docs/docs/official_rules.md

 When an item defines `avatar_channels` and no explicit icon or tile source, Eldiron derives its preview from the bundled humanoid avatar.
 Inventory, equipment, and ground item visuals use the same generated shape.

+Some official items are interactive templates rather than passive gear.
+A torch contains its own script, authored state text, light definition, and lit/unlit visual state.
+Its unlit tile and animated lit tile are bundled with the official rules, so projects can place a complete working torch without rebuilding that behavior by hand.
+Its burn time is rules-owned through `[durability]`: while `active`, it drains `condition` by `10%` per `60` game minutes, and `on_empty = "destroy"` removes the burned-out torch.

 ## Abilities And Spells